complexity-science-hub/feature-mapper/README.md

 The variant `map_feature_smin` ensures, that all output features have at least `smin` observations.

+`FeatureMapper` helps by providing a wrapper that can match column names of the input observation matrix and the mapping matrix.
+It also computes column names the mapped output features by combinding corresponding input feature names with underscore.
+Usage example:

+    from feature_mapper import FeatureMapper

+    fm = FeatureMapper().fit(mapping_matrix, mapping_matrix_column_names)
+    obs_out_features = fm.transform(obs_in_features, in_feature_names)
+    out_feature_names = fm.output_names

 All matrices are internally processed as scipy.sparse.csr_matrix.